aio-libs/aiohttp-session/README.rst

 Available session storages are:

 * ``aiohttp_session.SimpleCookieStorage()`` -- keeps session data as a
-  plain JSON string in the cookie body.
+  %-encoded JSON string in the cookie body.
 Use the storage only for testing purposes, it's very non-secure.

 * ``aiohttp_session.cookie_storage.EncryptedCookieStorage(secret_key)``